 I’m definitely guilty of this when I’m ‘riding for fun’.
 Too many hardish sessions (that aren’t hard enough) and too few easy recovery rides that just leave me feeling exhausted all the time.
 No more!!

-Dani King of Rowe and King shared that the most important role of a coach is ‘helping riders know when to dig deep and when to ease training back.
+Dani Rowe of Rowe and King shared that the most important role of a coach is ‘helping riders know when to dig deep and when to ease training back.
 You can’t train full gas every day, and it’s the easy days / days off that you become stronger.
 Too many easy days won’t give you enough training stress but too little recovery may see you overreaching or even worse, over training in the longer term which is a huge no-no!”

 For me personally, having someone there to tell me to hold back, go slower, slower still and even stop, rest and take time off is important.
 I like the chase, I like pushing hard, but if left to my own devices I’ll probably burn myself out which isn’t what I want in the long run.